The internet is full of useful online resources for students to navigate their higher education.

 Random knowledge sites

 48. Ted.com: Technology, Entertainment, Design’ was the original acronym meaning for TED.
 But over the years, this remarkable website has grown to cover nearly every contemporary topic.
 TED has videos that will help you learn from industry experts who share their ideas or views about a particular topic.

 49. Inc.com: Inc.com is an intelligent and inspirational resource for the business world focused on modern theories of business growth and organizational development.
 Inc.com has a deep library of modern blogging and thought-leader insights.

-50. Mentalfloss.com: Have any question in mind?
-Mental Floss delivers smart, fun and shareable content.
+50. Mentalfloss.com: Have any questions in mind?
+Mental Floss delivers smart, fun, and shareable content.
 Test your knowledge with amazing and interesting facts, trivia, quizzes, and brain teaser games.

 Other useful websites